A Grand Tour of Italy

 On Day 11 you are free to continue exploring Venice at your own pace.
 Take an enchanting gondola ride on the canals or explore using Venice's water-bound public transport network - the Vaporetti.

-Today we travel to Turin for the night, or if you are returning by air this morning you'll transfer to Venice airport for the flight back to London.
+Today we travel to Turin for the night.
 On Day 13 we travel to Paris, by high-speed TGV, before taking the Eurostar service to London.

 Provisional departure and return times, where available, can be found together with our dates and prices by clicking on the 'Prices & Availability' button.
 We write to all booked customers approximately 10 weeks prior to the start of their tour to advise the exact departure and return time for their particular group.